 On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) became law.
 As part of the law, the CARES Act created the Higher Education Emergency Relief Fund (HEERF).
 The University was awarded \$4,734,023 of which approximately 50% (or half) is required to be distributed to students affected by the COVID-19 crisis as emergency grants and the other half is required by the University to cover costs associated with changes in operations due to the COVID-19 crisis.
-According to the terms of HEERF, an institution can only spend costs associated with changes in operations due to the COVID-19 crisis up to the amount provided to students as emergency grants.
+According to the terms of HEERF, an institution can only spend costs associated with changes in operations due to the amount provided to students as emergency grants.